ahnpj/soc-analyst-portfolio/labs/endpoint-triage/powershell/Lab01-powershell-endpoint-triage-basics/Lab01-powershell-endpoint-triage-basics.md

 - `Get-Content`

 ### Why I Used These Commands
 - `Get-ChildItem` and `Set-Location` allowed me to navigate directories just like in CMD, but with more flexibility.
+  - I learned that similar to the `dir` command in Windows CMD or the `ls` command in Linux Bash, I learned that `Get-ChildItem` in PowerShell performs the same function by listing files and directories.
+When used with the `-Path` parameter, it can display the contents of a specific location, and if no path is provided, it defaults to showing the contents of the current working directory.
 - `New-Item` simplified both file and folder creation with one command.
 - `Remove-Item`, `Copy-Item`, and `Move-Item` gave me precise control for cleanup and reorganization.
 - `Get-Content` was essential for quickly reading text files like logs or configs during analysis.